mjafory/BarScanner/readme.md

 4. **Modal Window**
    - A modal window is implemented for the barcode scanner, providing a clear and focused scanning area.

-## How to Use
-1. Enter your username or barcode in the designated input field.
-2. Input your passcode.
-3. Optionally, click on the barcode icon to use the built-in scanner.
-4. Click the "Log In" button to authenticate.

 ## Additional Notes
 - The project uses SVG graphics to create an aesthetically pleasing background with gradient transitions.